onnttf/blog/2024/1/1_D_kwDOLJ1j984AXZos.md

 updatedAt: "2024-01-26T14:14:46+08:00"
 ---

-# Welcome to blog Discussions!
+# Welcome to blog Discussions

 <!--
     ✏️ Optional: Customize the content below to let your community know what you intend to use Discussions for.
 -->
-## 👋 Welcome!
+## 👋 Welcome

   We’re using Discussions as a place to connect with other members of our community.
 We hope that you:

 * Ask questions you’re wondering about.
 * Share ideas.
 * Engage with other community members.
 * Welcome others and are open-minded.
 Remember that this is a community we build together 💪.

   To get started, comment below with an introduction of yourself and tell us about what you do with this community.